jsfix-ci/houter/README.md

 ### `<Redirect/>`

 `<Redirect/>` will performing a redirect to a path provided when mounted.
-Witout a provided path, `<Redirect/>` will doing nothing when mounted.
+Without a provided path, `<Redirect/>` will doing nothing when mounted.

 ```js
 import { Redirect } from 'houter';